 These important community services and institutions, which have operated for decades, are scheduled to permanently close their doors by May 21.

-We are currently co-ordinating with the newspaper workers, community leaders, labour unions and funders.
-Please sign up for our Save Our Local News Campaign form and mailing list
+We are currently co-ordinating with the newspaper workers, community leaders, labour unions and funders across the Lower Mainland in British Columbia.
+Please sign up for our Save Our Local News Campaign form and mailing list.

 We are receiving a significant amount of inquiries, and our priority is supporting the laid off journalists and workers first.
 We will be responding to to all inquiries and sign-ups individually over the next two weeks.
 Thank you for your support for the campaign!